 You can make claymore vegetable-friendly by Improving it.
 How?
 Here are some approaches I take:

 This is a straightforward way to breathe life into your stubborn clay.
 Adding these materials to improve aeration.
 But there’s a catch: These components are expensive and largely impractical, especially on a large scale.
 Still, even if you have a small yard, you need significant quantities of these materials.

 Applying Rough organic materials can help aerate it.
-I am talking about items like straw, chopped leaves, garden compost, and even weathered compost.
+I am talking about straw, chopped leaves, garden compost, and even weathered compost.
 These materials also build fertility.

 Mulch protects your damp earth from impact.
 This improves soil moisture levels while reducing weeds.
 If your mulch is sourced from organic materials, you get a bonus of better fertility.
 All in all, improving clay soil gives terrific results.
 The problem is that it takes time.
 Okay?
 Very good!
 Now, let’s me introduce your long-awaited crops that thrive well in clay soil (vegetables)